 Petit Bazaar

-Petit Bazaar is definitely a go-to for us when we look for kids' furniture and decor.
+Petit Bazaar is definitely a go-to for us when we look for kids' decor and furniture Hong Kong.
 And actually, Petit Bazaar has got a lot of stuff that is fun even for adults to browse.
+Petit Bazaar has been curating unique, high-quality home décor and furniture brands from Europe and across the globe.

 Tip: Somewhat "hidden" upstairs, their Wan Chai store has a huge collection of furniture.
-Be sure to go there if kids' furniture in Hong Kong is what you're looking for!
+Be sure to go there if kids' furniture Hong Kong is what you're looking for!

 Price: $$-$$$